toni-kumari/UBER_Clone-App/Backend/README.md

 `POST`

 ### Request Body
-The request body shold be in JSON format
+The request body should be in JSON format
 ```json
 {
     "fullname": {